 (Images courtesy of Nathan Barry)

 Four out of five people chose the more popular premium option.
-But could adding a third item and price point increase revenue by targeting those looking for a cheaper option?
+Could adding a third item and price point increase revenue by targeting those looking for a cheaper option?
 The researchers tested this by adding a $1.60 beer to the menu.

-Oh no!
+Oops.
 The cheap beer was ignored and it upended the ratio of standard to premium purchases.
-This was clearly the wrong choice, since in this instance anchoring is actually playing a negative role.
+This was clearly the wrong choice, since anchoring was playing a negative role.
 If customers don’t want a cheaper beer, perhaps a more expensive beer might work?

-These examples clearly show important it is to test out different brackets of pricing.
-This is especially true if you believe you may be undercharging.
+Much better.
+These examples show just how important it is to test out different pricing brackets, especially if you believe you may be undercharging.
 Some customers are always going to want the most expensive option.
 That doesn't make an enterprise plan right for every product, but it serves as a compelling reminder that you can almost always find a proper reason to Charge More™.

-Let’s end with the silliest study on pricing ever!
-In a research paper published in the Journal of Consumer Psychology, researchers found that prices that contained more syllables seemed drastically higher to consumers.
+In a paper published in the Journal of Consumer Psychology, researchers found that prices that contained more syllables seemed drastically higher to consumers.
+Odd, right?